 Enrollment Status: Currently Enrolling

 - Inclusion Criteria:

-- A diagnosis of DCM and previous evidence of congestive heart failure which has been controlled with medical management
+- A diagnosis of DCM with or without previous evidence of congestive heart failure which has been controlled with medical management

 - A circulating neutralizing antibody titer to the virus vector of less than 1:20

 - Clear of extra-cardiac disease, congenital heart disease or primary mitral valvular disease

 - Owner agreement to authorize participation with informed consent and collection of the heart following euthanasia or death from any cause.

 Eligibility for enrollment criteria: Procedures covered by the study include bloodwork, ECH, and ECG.
 Enrolled patients also receive repeat screenings at no cost.
 The value of the study procedure is estimated at $5,000.
 The cardiology exam ($200) is NOT covered by the study, nor is the cost of thoracic radiographs if not provided by referring veterinarian.

 - Contact: Contact the Cardiology Service at the Small Animal Hospital 352-392-2235.
 If you have further questions or want to see if your dog qualifies, please complete the Cardiology Study Interest Form.